eBay/accessibility-ruleset-runner/examples/README.md

-# Include in Your Project
+# Include in Your Project: General Steps

 Here, we include a more general discussion about what to consider when running rulesets in your project.
 The general steps to run rulesets are: